Brett Kern: Denver Broncos (2008–2009)

 In 2008, Kern won the starting punter job for the Broncos, winning the job over competitor Sam Paulescu.

-During his rookie season with the Broncos, Kern attempted 46 punts for an average of 46.7.
-He made his NFL debut the season opener against the Oakland Raiders, he had two punts for 80 net yards for a 40.0 average.
+During his rookie season, Kern attempted 46 punts for an average of 46.7.
+He made his NFL debut the season opener against the Oakland Raiders, recording two punts for 80 yards for a 40.0 average.
 Kern's longest punt of the year was 64 yards against the San Diego Chargers in Week 2.
 On October 5, against the Tampa Bay Buccaneers, he had five punts for a season-high 248 net yards for a 49.6 average.
 Kern gave away one touchdown that year against the Oakland Raiders in Week 12 when Johnnie Lee Higgins took the punt back 89 yards for the score.

 Kern remained as the Broncos' punter in his second professional season.
-In the season opener against the Cincinnati Bengals, he had a season-high eight punts for a season-high 340 net yards for a 42.5 average.
-In the next game against the Cleveland Browns, Kern had two punts for 109 net yards for a season-high 54.5 average.
-He finished the 2009 season with 64 punts for 2,910 net yards for a 45.47 average.
+In the season-opener against the Cincinnati Bengals, Kern had a season-high eight punts for a season-high 340 net yards for a 42.5 average.
+In the next game against the Cleveland Browns, he had two punts for 109 net yards for a season-high 54.5 average.

-Despite having the third highest yards per punt average in NFL history, Kern was waived by the Broncos on October 26, 2009.
+Despite having the third-highest yards per punt average in NFL history, Kern was waived by the Broncos on October 26, 2009.

 Tennessee Titans (2009–2022)

 2009–2016: Early career in Tennessee

 Kern was claimed off waivers by the Tennessee Titans, replacing Reggie Hodges.
-When time Kern was released from the Broncos and claimed by the Titans, the Broncos were 6–0 while the Titans were 0–6.
+When Kern was released from the Broncos and claimed by the Titans, the Broncos were 6–0 while the Titans were 0–6.
 A subsequent Titans winning streak and Broncos losing streak led to a situation where teams with Kern on the roster had compiled a record of 11–0 to begin the season, despite the two teams being a collective 12–10 overall in that period.

 On November 1, Kern made his Titans debut against the Jacksonville Jaguars.
 He had four punts for 193 net yards for a 48.25 average.

-Overall, in the 2009 season, he totaled 64 punts for 2,910 yards for a 45.47 average.
+Kern finished the 2009 season with 64 punts for 2,910 yards for a 45.47 average.